Biohazardyee/courses/Year 2/Soft Skills/Dee/IdentifyingOpportunities.md

 1. Lights have been smashed by vandals
    1. replace with costless lights + fix lights
    2. 600,000 euros
-   3. save 60,000 euros / year but we need to wait for 2 years
+   3. save 60,000 euros / year, but we need to wait for 2 years
    4. Mugging in dark streets are going on
 2. Cleaning the city
    1. 3 workers currently → not enough